isomerpages/moe-nushigh/_primary-school-competitions/SG Primary Science Olympiad/Competition Information.md

 *   A surcharge of **$15 nett** will be imposed for the reprint of each certificate.
 *   All certificates (and medals and trophies, if any) will be delivered to the school around mid-September 2024.

+#### **IMPORTANT INFORMATION**
+1. Participating schools are to arrange for their own teachers to invigilate the theory round of the competition (without monetary compensation from the organiser).
+The organiser will not provide invigilators to schools.
+2. The organiser will deliver/collect the question booklets and answer scripts to/from schools.
+Details on such arrangements will be provided nearer to the competition date.
+3. Schools conducting the competitions within their premises are to adhere to the date of the competition.
+This is to maintain fairness to all participants.

 #### **Enquiries**
 *   If you have any enquiries, please email to: [spso@highsch.nus.edu.sg](mailto:spso@highsch.nus.edu.sg).